 When he was seven, his parents divorced.
 He moved with his mother to Ireland.
 From there he went to London to attend Dulwich College, a private school.
 At sixteen, he was sent to colleges in France and then Germany.
 At seventeen he took up a job in the British admiralty but soon quit, returning to London and more shabby hotel rooms, trying to forge a living from articles he submitted to literary magazines.

-At twenty-four, he sailed to America alone, worked behind shop counters, picking fruit and stringing tennis rackets.
+At twenty-four, he sailed to America alone and took what work he could find, behind shop counters, picking fruit, stringing tennis rackets.
 In 1917, aged twenty-nine, he went to Canada to enlist with the Gordon Highlanders, and travelled to fight in France.

 He made sergeant, led his men into machine guns and woke one night to discover his trench being bombarded, and most of his platoon lying dead in pieces around him.
 Following the war he found Cissy, moved into the oil business and took up drinking.